jaspector

 Inspections should be scheduled within 1 business day of the request.

-Typical inspection sequence: County materials publicly indicate building, electrical, plumbing, and mechanical inspections during construction.
+Typical sequence: County materials publicly indicate building, electrical, plumbing, and mechanical inspections during construction.
 New homes also require building envelope and blower door testing before finals.
 Certificate of occupancy follows completion of final inspections.
 Building permit form notes that a new culvert, if required, must be permitted through the county commission office and completed at the time of the certificate-of-occupancy inspection.

-Do I need a building permit in unincorporated Pierce County, GA?
+01 Do I need a building permit in unincorporated Pierce County, GA?

 The joint Pierce County zoning ordinance requires a building/development permit before construction, erection, moving, demolition, or alteration of any building or structure.

-How much does a building permit cost in unincorporated Pierce County, GA?
+02 How much does a building permit cost in unincorporated Pierce County, GA?

+Building permit fees in unincorporated Pierce County, GA are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $40.00.
 Fees are calculated as: Valuation-based building-permit tiers.
 Plumbing: $35 plus $2 per fixture.
 Mechanical: $35 per ton.
 Electrical: generally $50 residential and $75 commercial plus $5 per 1,000 square feet.
 Mobile-home permits: $100 for 10-year inspection, $450 for new to 4 years old, $350 for 5-9 years old, and $150 for 10 years old or older..

-How do I apply for a building permit in unincorporated Pierce County, GA?
+03 How do I apply for a building permit in unincorporated Pierce County, GA?

-1. Contact Pierce County Planning & Codes and confirm zoning/site requirements for the unincorporated parcel.
+To apply for a building permit in unincorporated Pierce County, GA, follow these steps: 1.
+Contact Pierce County Planning & Codes and confirm zoning/site requirements for the unincorporated parcel.
 2. If the project uses individual well or septic, obtain Health Department approval first.
 3. Complete the county building permit and any needed trade permit applications.
 4. Include plans, site plan information, contractor details, and homeowner affidavit if owner-builder.
 5. Submit one set of building drawings for review.
 County materials state up to 10 business days for review and comment issuance if needed.
 6. Obtain Road Department review if drainage or culvert review is required for the site.
 7. Pay the applicable fees and receive the permit.
 8. Schedule required inspections during construction.
 For new homes, complete the building envelope test and blower door test before final inspections.
 9. Obtain certificate of occupancy after all final inspections are complete.

-How long does it take to get a building permit in unincorporated Pierce County, GA?
+04 How long does it take to get a building permit in unincorporated Pierce County, GA?

-How do I schedule a building inspection in unincorporated Pierce County, GA?
+05 How do I schedule a building inspection in unincorporated Pierce County, GA?

-Inspections can be scheduled via: 912-449-2037.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Pierce County, GA via: 912-449-2037.
 Inspections should be scheduled within 1 business day of the request..